wishy78/DevOps-Course-Workshop-Module-14-Learners/README.md

 The Helm chart and its dependencies should now be reachable and deploy correctly.

+## Environment Variables & Secrets

+Now that your containers are being deployed correctly we'll want to pass through the appropriate environment variables to link up to the finance package from M13.
+You can find these environment variables in the configuration from the `order-processing` app service.

+> Credentials like DB passwords should be stored as secrets

 ## Dealing with Services

 We can use the Module 13 dashboard to simulate a high load on our Service: